-Commenters noted that the Plan identifies in-fill housing development as an important strategy to improve access to key destinations while reducing VMT but requested that the Plan clarify that land conservation is a funding priority and there are opportunities to coordinate infill development with agricultural land conservation to reduce sprawl.
+Commenters noted that the Plan identifies in-fill housing development as an important strategy to improve access to key destinations while reducing VMT but requested that the Plan clarify that there are opportunities to coordinate infill development with agricultural land conservation to reduce sprawl.

 Response: The Plan discusses the connection between land conversion and VMT in identifying investment needs for natural and working lands.
 The text has been updated to clarify this link in the discussion of investment needs for sustainable transportation and communities on pages 8 and 41.
-The text has also been updated to clarify that funding for land conservation, consistent with existing California Climate Investments programs and aligned with the draft Natural and Working Lands Climate Smart Strategy (Climate Smart Strategy), is a priority, on pages ES-9 and 25.